lblod/app-lblod-harvester/rfcs/ldes-based-harvesting.md

 Similar to the current setup, the entrypoints need to be manageable via a web interface.
 The main difference being that the entrypoint will be an LDES feed instead of the main webpage.

 ### existing process
-The harvesting process itself will be quite different, for comparison here's a short description of the existing process:
+The harvesting process itself will be a bit different, for comparison here's a short description of the existing process:
 An entrypoint is accompanied by a cron schedule.
 The cron task will follow the follow process:
 - a task is created to start the scraper
 - the collecting step: for scheduled jobs (with only one entrypoint), the scraper retrieves previously harvester urls of publications from the database, based on available metadata from previous tasks.
 Overview pages are not included, and a random 10% of the existing urls are dropped to make sure we revisit pages once in a while.